projectcalico/calico/maintenance/certificate-management.md

 **Necessary steps**

-This feature uses api version `certificates.k8s.io/v1` for [certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/).
+This feature uses api version `certificates.k8s.io/v1beta1` for [certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/).
 To automate signing and approval process, you want to run a server that performs the following actions:
-- Watch `CertificateSigningRequests` resources with status `Pending` and `spec.signerName=<your-signer-name>`
+1. Watch `CertificateSigningRequests` resources with status `Pending` and `spec.signerName=<your-signer-name>`
-- For each `Pending` CSR perform (security) checks (see next heading)
+1. For each `Pending` CSR perform (security) checks (see next heading)
-- Issue a certificate and update `.spec.status.certificate`
+1. Issue a certificate and update `.spec.status.certificate`
-- Approve the CSR update `.spec.status.conditions`
+1. Approve the CSR and update `.spec.status.conditions`

+> **Note**: The signerName field was introduced in [Kubernetes v1.18](https://github.com/kubernetes/kubernetes/pull/86476).
+If you use an older version, you should skip the signerName check in step 1.
+{: .alert .alert-info}

 **Security checks**